GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 	Compute the flexural response to a 3-D (grid) load, using a variety or rheological models (elastic, viscoelastic, firmoviscous).

+:doc:`talwani2d <supplements/potential/talwani2d>`:
+	Compute a profile of the free-air gravity anomaly, geoid or vertical gravity gradient over a 2-D body given as cross-sectional polygons.

 :doc:`talwani3d <supplements/potential/talwani3d>`:
 	Compute a grid or profile of the free-air gravity anomaly or vertical gravity gradient over a 3-D body given as polygonal slices.